TimeTagger classes

 Returns:

-Return a vector containing the minimum and the maximum DAC voltage range for the trigger level.
+Return a vector containing the minimum and the maximum DAC (Digital-to-Analog Converter) voltage range for the trigger level.

 Returns: